ricokahler/longtweet.io/blog.md

 Instead of re-rendering the whole site, we pre-render a single static HTML page on each new post.
 The resulting HTML page can then be saved in some storage bucket and served over CDN.

-That's what on-demand SSG is — at the point in time where a user creates content, pre-render it.
+That's what on-demand SSG is — at the point in time when a user creates content, pre-render it.

 If hooked up correctly, this approach does not require _any_ backend code in order for the page to be viewed and scales extremely well.